 Daffodil Spring practices regenerative agriculture and holistic land management.
-This means that pigs are frequently rotated every two weeks to fresh grass.
-What the pigs have rooted up is sowed with a cover crop mixture of buckwheat, red clover, and beets in the spring and summer and winter wheat and red clover in the fall.
+This means that pigs are frequently rotated every two weeks to fresh pasture.
+What the pigs have rooted up is sowed with a cover crop mixture of buckwheat, crimson clover, and beets in the spring and summer and winter wheat and crimson clover in the fall.
 This builds our soil and provides food for the animals.
 It also makes for a pollinator paradise when the cover crop flowers!

 Daffodil Spring sources its heritage-breed pigs from Melinda Brown of Never Ending Farm in Sugar Grove, NC, a Certified Animal Welfare Approved farmer.

-To supplement the pigs' food, they are fed a GMO-free pig feed diet, by hand, twice a day.
+To supplement the pigs' food, they are fed a GMO-free feed, by hand, twice a day.
 The GMO-free feed includes wheat midds, milo, and black oil sunflower seeds and is sourced from the locally-owned Boone Stockyard.
 The pigs always have fresh, clean water available and ample room for them to root and graze.
 Feeding them by hand, allows us to assure that they remain healthy and makes them easier to work with and better natured.

 We are proud to be Certified Animal Welfare Approved by A Greener World!

 Daffodil Spring leases land at the the FIG Farm in Valle Crucis's pastoral Upper Valley.
 A part of the High Country of Western North Carolina, Valle Crucis is located about 15 minutes outside of Boone, NC.

-The FIG Farm is designed to provide beginning farmers with a relatively low-risk entry avenue for new producers by providing land, production and marketing infrastructure to help farmers establish lasting farm enterprises in the High Country.
+The FIG Farm is designed to provide beginning producers with a relatively low-risk entry into farming by providing land, production and marketing infrastructure to help farmers establish lasting farm enterprises in the High Country.

-The FIG Farm property is owned by the Valle Crucis Conference Center and is under a long-term conservation easement with Blue Ridge Conservancy.
+The FIG Farm property is owned by the Valle Crucis Conference Center and is under an agricultural conservation easement with Blue Ridge Conservancy.

 Where Can I Find Daffodil Spring Farm?